wp-plugins/theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==
+= 0.7.7 =
+* Bugfix: tickets button was sometimes showing a plain URL.

 = 0.7.6 =
 * Fixed sticky productions showing up in the wrong places.